Best small railway analogue controller for the price

-For a low budget, well built controller, for single track model railways and starter sets, you can’t go wrong with the Gaugemaster GM-GMC-COMBI Single Track Controller.
+For a low-budget, well-built controller, suitable for single-track model railways and starter sets, you can’t go wrong with the Gaugemaster GM-GMC-COMBI Single Track Controller.

-An ideal upgrade of the controller supplied in Hornby train sets, the GMC-COMBI it’s well made, has Gaugemaster’s life time guarantee and is more reliable than other low cost controllers.
-It also gives good operation at slower speeds which is often lacking in rudimentary models.
+An ideal upgrade or replacement of the controller supplied in Hornby train sets, the GMC-COMBI it’s well made, has Gaugemaster’s lifetime guarantee and is more reliable than other low-cost controllers.
+It also gives good operation at slower speeds which are often lacking in rudimentary models.

-If you’re looking for the absolutely lowest price controller for a small layout and aren’t afraid to of a little electrical DIY, take a look at the Mini DC Motor Speed control driver board.
-You’ll need to add a transformer and the circuitry is exposed but for price it can’t be beaten.
-One word of warning however is that it’s rated for much higher output that needed for model trains so don’t crank it up all the way.
+If you’re looking for the absolutely lowest price controller for a small layout and aren’t afraid of a little electrical DIY, take a look at the Mini DC Motor Speed control driver board.
+You’ll need to add a transformer and the circuitry is exposed but for the price, it can’t be beaten.
+One word of warning however is that it’s rated for much higher output than needed for model trains so don’t crank it up all the way.

 Best analogue controller for large layouts and expansion

-Once you step up from Hornby or Bachmann basic track layout, you’ll want something capable of powering multiple lines at once, such as two ovals and sidings for example.
+Once you step up from Hornby or Bachmann’s basic track layout, you’ll want something capable of powering multiple lines at once, such as two ovals and sidings for example.

-The ability to controller four tracks may seem overkill when you first step up from a basic oval track plan but trust me, your layout will grow and keep growing so it’s always useful to have those extra track feeds.
+The ability to control four tracks may seem overkill when you first step up from a basic oval track plan but trust me, your layout will grow and keep growing so it’s always useful to have those extra track and accessory feeds

 Whether you’re looking for the cheapest controller to upgrade from the basic models supplied with Hornby train sets or one to handle larger layouts as you expand, one of the above models will meet your needs.